6063-as17726/HW03A/README.md

 For my process, I first decided to make an even pattern of small ellipses over the entire canvas.
 Once that was done, I began creating the bigger ellipses such that they overlap the smaller ellipses alternatively.
 Since they were both black, I did not have to remove the smaller ellipses in those spaces.
 The next step was to alternate the big ellipses, which was the most challenging part.
 I intitially used % with xpos and ypos, but with the help of some sketching, I realized that it would not work.
 So, I created a variable 'x', which incremented with the loop.
 Based on the 'x' value, the big ellipses would start either at the 0 position, or the second position, which was 40.
+Lastly, the code was glitching, so I decided to reset the x variable to 0 in the draw() function so that it resets every time it runs.
 ![D9GRS4.jpg](https://imgpile.com/images/D9GRS4.jpg)

 This is a README file that can be used to describe and document your assignment.